TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 ### 2023.2

-Only a small update with a small bugfix right now :)
+Only a small update with a small bugfix right and a small improvement

 ### :recycle: RESUME SCRIPT

+#### 🌟 Improvements

+* (2022.2.1) Only perform `spotcast.start` once, unless Spotify is not playing after 10 seconds

 #### 🐛 Bug fixes

-* Fix error in resume helper when no volume was stored
+* (2022.2.0) Fix error in resume helper when no volume was stored

 Previous changes can be found here:
 * [General package changes](docs/changelogs/changelog_general.md)